Codex Basiliensis A. N. IV. 1: History of the codex

-German classist and historian Martin Crusius used this manuscript in 1577.
-The manuscript was examined by biblical scholar Johann Albrecht Bengel (who labelled it as codex β), biblical scholars Johann Jakob Wettstein, Dean Burgon, Herman C. Hoskier, and Caspar René Gregory.
-According to biblical scholar Bruce M. Metzger, it is one of the inferior manuscripts used by Erasmus.
-Wettstein gave it number 2 on his list, and this siglum has remained since.

-The codex is located now at the Basel University Library (A.N.
+German classicist and historian Martin Crusius used this manuscript in 1577 and noted variant readings.
+The manuscript was examined by biblical scholar Johann Albrecht Bengel (who labelled it as codex β and noted variant readings), biblical scholars Johann Jakob Wettstein (also noting variant readings), Dean Burgon, Herman C. Hoskier, and Gregory.
+According to biblical scholars Bruce M. Metzger and Scrivener, it is one of the "inferior manuscripts" used by Erasmus.
+Wettstein gave it number 2 on his list, and this siglum has remained since being incorporated into the Gregory-Aland numbered list of New Testament manuscripts.
+The codex is currently located at the Basel University Library (shelf number A.N.
 IV.
-1) at Basel.
+1) at Basel, Switzerland.